Lasso Inference for High-Dimensional Time Series: Conclusion

 \section{Conclusion}

 We provide a complete set of tools for uniformly valid inference in high-dimensional stationary time series settings, where the number of regressors $N$ can possibly grow at a faster rate than the time dimension $T$.
-Our main results include (i) an error bound for the lasso under a weak sparsity assumption on the parameter vector, thereby establishing parameter and prediction consistency; (ii) the asymptotic normality of the desparsified lasso, leading to uniformly valid inference for finite subsets of parameters; and (iii) a consistent Bartlett kernel Newey-West long-run covariance estimator to conduct inference in practice.
+Our main results include (i) an error bound for the lasso under a weak sparsity assumption on the parameter vector, thereby establishing parameter and prediction consistency; (ii) the asymptotic normality of the desparsified lasso under a general set of conditions, leading to uniformly valid inference for finite subsets of parameters; (iii) asymptotic normality of a maximum-type statistic of a growing, high-dimensional, number of tests, valid under more stringent conditions, thereby also permitting simultaneous inference over a potentially large number of parameters, and (iv) a consistent Bartlett kernel Newey-West long-run covariance estimator to conduct inference in practice.

 These results are established under very general conditions, thereby allowing for typical settings encountered in many econometric applications where the errors may be non-Gaussian, autocorrelated, heteroskedastic and weakly dependent.
 Crucially, this allows for certain types of misspecified time series models, such as omitted lags in an AR model.